 What challenges are you experiencing with your current process/technology?

 Here’s why that’s not the “best” qualifying question to ask:

-Now put yourself in your prospects shoes for a moment.
-If you are a decision maker where you work, that means you are getting calls from tons of different salespeople in all different verticals every week.
+Now put yourself in your prospect’s shoes for a moment.
+If you are a decision-maker that means you are getting calls from tons of different salespeople in all different verticals every week.

 And no matter what it is they are selling, they all start to sound the same to you.
 It won’t take long for prospects to tune out a salesperson that asks that question.

 You, as a sales professional, want to separate yourself from the everyday average sales herd.
 You want to stand out from the pack.
 Be unique.
 Especially early on in the sales process.